Matveibos/rails_answers_and_guides/rails_tutorial.md

 ## -----------------------------------MODEL-----------------------------------
+# ---filter
+1. How you can use before filter inside model?

+         before_filter { self.email = email.downcase }
+# ---generator
 1. How you can generate model?

          rails g model User name:string email:string
 2. How you can destroy model?

          rails destroy model User
+3. How you can generate secure password value?

+         # inside User model add
+         has_secure_password
+         rails generate migration add_password_digest_to_users password_digest:string
+         # where users it's table name
+         rails db:migrate
+         # add gem 'bcrypt' to gemfile and run bundle install
+         # has_secure_password will create two new column => password: "foobar", password_confirmation: "foobar"
+         # and for example you can add validation there => validates :password, presence: true
 # ---validation
 1. How you can set text size validation?